What is Dragon Link RTP?

 | $5+ (high-limit) | 94%–96% | ~$75–$125 | $50,000+ | $2,000+ minimum |

-RTP values and jackpot figures are typical ranges based on publicly observed configurations.
+RTP values and prize figures are typical ranges based on publicly observed configurations.
 The exact value for any specific machine can only be confirmed via that machine’s information screen.
 Session bankroll guides assume enough spins to trigger the Hold & Spin bonus at least once.

 Does a higher denomination always mean better RTP?